griffio/sqldelight-postgres-01/README.md

 * rename column - must manually rename column in queries
 * rename table
 * add check constraint
-* drop identity - issue if column was renamed previously
+* drop identity - issue if table and column was previously renamed

 To find bugs/issues that need to be fixed/implemented